adelasantosd/normtrace-disability-rights/normative-analysis-protocol.md

 - whether it is current;
 - whether amendments or later reforms may affect interpretation;
 - whether the text corresponds to the actual instrument being analysed;
-- whether the instrument is federal, state-level, municipal, regulatory, technical, or otherwise context-specific.
+- whether the instrument is federal, state-level, cantonal, municipal, regulatory, technical, or otherwise context-specific.

 ### Stage 0 output requirement

 Before moving forward, state clearly:

 - the name of the domestic legal instrument;
-- the apparent jurisdiction;
+- the jurisdiction;
 - the level of normativity;
-- the available version/date information;
+- the apparent date/version information;
 - and any uncertainty affecting the analysis.

 If the text is partial, outdated, or uncertain, explicitly flag the limitation.

 ---

+## Jurisdiction-routing rule

+Before Stage 1, determine the jurisdictional route.

+### Route A — Mexico
+Use the Mexico country module and, where relevant, the logic of **conventionality control** within the constitutional parameter of rights review.

+### Route B — Switzerland, federal level
+Use the Switzerland legal-system module and frame Stage 3 primarily as **international human rights compatibility analysis**.

+### Route C — Switzerland, cantonal level
+Use the Switzerland legal-system module **plus** the cantonal-analysis-protocol file.
+At Stage 1 and Stage 3, identify:

+- the canton;
+- the level of normativity;
+- the relevant competence structure;
+- whether federal law occupies or structures the field;
+- and how international standards relate to cantonal implementation.

+Do **not** begin substantive analysis before the jurisdictional route is clear.

+---

 ## Stage 1.
 Structural analysis of the domestic legal instrument

-This stage examines the formal anatomy, institutional architecture, and enforceability structure of the domestic legal instrument.
+This stage examines the formal anatomy, institutional architecture, competence context, and enforceability structure of the domestic legal instrument.

 ### Files to consult
 - `references/frameworks/structural-analysis.md`
-- `references/countries/mexico/legal-system.md`
+- relevant country module
+- for Swiss cantonal instruments, also:
-- or `references/countries/mexico/sistema-juridico.md`
+  - `references/countries/switzerland/cantonal-analysis-protocol.md`

 ### 1.1 Formal anatomy